A Paradigm Shift to Assembly-like Finite Element Model Updating: Results

 The $\omega_n$ identified from the preliminary FEM seems to be more closely related to those from experimental data.
 Their maximum error is 21.18\%, which is less than the maximum error for {the bottom-up FEM}.
 Notably, the maximum errors are always found for the second bending mode.
 On the other hand, the FEM from top-down has the lowest error (1.94\%) for $\omega_1$.
 This is a small improvement over the preliminary FEM, but it is much better than the bottom-up FEM (7.73\%).
 Until now, all the FEM approaches have overestimated the $\omega_n$ values.
 However, this changes with the first coupled mode identified by the top-down approach for the torque box, which underestimates the experimental value by 9.6\%.
 Concerning $\omega_3$, the bottom-up FEM shows an improvement over the preliminary FEM value, but the values for the other modes are overestimated.
 As it is clear from \cref{tab:7w_tor}, no model can be clearly set as the best, in terms of $\omega_n$ identification for the torque box.

-From \cref{fig:7p_tor}, it is clear that the most problematic $\bm{\phi}_n$ {to identify} is the first coupled mode.
-In particular, it seems that the FEMs struggle to mimic the amplitude of the torsional rotation.
-This affects on the MAC values, since the lowest values are found for the first coupled mode, where the highest value is 0.84 for the bottom-up updated FEM.
-In terms of MAC values, the preliminary FEM and the bottom-up FEM perform similarly.
-The same could be said about the top-down FEM, but the last mode results are not satisfactory.
+From \cref{fig:7p_tor}{, the most problematic $\bm{\phi}_n$ to reproduce is the first coupled mode.
+In particular, the considered FEMs underestimate the amplitude of the torsional rotation, indicating limited torsional fidelity of the adopted discretisation at the torque-box level.
+This is reflected in the MAC values, for which the lowest correlations are observed for the first coupled mode.
+The highest MAC for this mode is 0.84 for the bottom-up updated FEM, while the preliminary and bottom-up FEMs exhibit broadly similar trends across the remaining modes.
+The top-down updated FEM shows comparable behaviour for the lower modes, but the agreement deteriorates for the highest mode.

-In order to consider $\omega_n$ and $\bm{\phi}_n$ simultaneously, the MTMAC values with respect to the experimental data should be examined.
-The preliminary FEM MTMAC value is 0.34, that of bottom-up FEM is 0.35 and for top-down FEM is 0.37.
-Higher values of the MTMAC for the updated FEMs are unexpected.
-This has to do with the nature of the discretisation, mainly focused on out-of-plane dynamics rather than twisting motions, which first appear for the torque box model.
-The bottom-up model performs better than the top-down model, but still not as well as the preliminary model.
-In terms of model evaluations to convergence, the bottom-up model took 780 evaluations to be updated starting from the spar model.
+To assess $\omega_n$ and $\bm{\phi}_n$ simultaneously, the complement of MTMAC with respect to the experimental data is considered.
+The preliminary FEM yields ${\mathrm{MTMAC}}=0.34$, the bottom-up updated FEM ${\mathrm{MTMAC}}=0.35$, and the top-down updated FEM ${\mathrm{MTMAC}}=0.37$.
+The fact that the updated models do not outperform the preliminary FEM in this metric should be interpreted primarily as a \emph{model-form} limitation rather than a limitation of the updating strategy: The optimisation can only adjust parameters within the chosen discretisation, and a model that is mainly suited to out-of-plane dynamics may not capture twisting-dominated and coupled torsional behaviour with sufficient accuracy at the torque-box stage.

+A more suitable representation of the torque-box torsional dynamics could be obtained through alternative discretisations, such as a shell-based torque-box model or a mixed beam--shell formulation (e.g. shells for webs and beams for stiffeners, intended as the long and short arms of the spar St. George's cross cross-section, respectively).
+These modelling choices are expected to improve the kinematic description of torsion and coupling, and would therefore provide a more informative basis for FEMU at this assembly level.
+Finally, in terms of computational effort, the bottom-up strategy required 780 model evaluations to reach convergence starting from the spar model.}